 Begin by checking the wires connected to your starter motor.
 These should be two of them and they should be thoroughly looked over for damage.
 The connections should also be tested to ensure that they are well-maintained and corrosion-free.

 Next, move on to check your car battery and all of its connectors and wiring.
 Measure the health of your battery to make sure it isn't failing.

-A bad battery will make your car start slower and slower over time as it outputs less and less power.
+A bad car battery will make your car start slower and slower over time as it outputs less and less power.
 A battery over three years old should be tested at least once a year and this service will be offered free with an oil change at many shops (though you may have to ask for it.)

 A battery with less than 70% of its original functionality is "failing" though it may continue to work "adequately" until it falls to 50% functionality.
-Click here to find charge if your battery still working
+It will cause the car struggles to start.

 Temperature and air flow sensors can begin to give bad readings if they are allowed to become dirty over time.
 This is a simple thing to fix.
 Locating the sensors may be the most difficult part but you should be able to do so with the help of your vehicle's manual.